FEATURE · SEISMOLOGY · APRIL 19, 2026

 What the Result Does Not Say

 The Bath's-law rejection is a point comparison against the literature value of 1.2.
 It rests on N = 5 aftershocks within 30 days, which is a small sample.
-To check whether the post-M6.0 aftershock population is statistically anomalous as a whole, we ran two distribution-level tests against the historical Kermadec M5 and above catalog for 2010 through April 2026.
+To check whether the post-M6.0 aftershock population is statistically anomalous as a whole, we ran two distribution-level tests against the historical Kermadec M5 and above catalog for 2011 through April 2026 (N = 142).

 Neither test rejects the null.
 The distribution of aftershock magnitudes is consistent with the baseline Kermadec M5+ catalog.
 Our claim is narrowly that the largest aftershock is far above the Bath's-law expectation, not that the aftershock sequence as a whole is anomalous.
 The doublet identification sits on the point comparison, flagged for verification once 60 to 90 more days of catalog data accumulate.